BJP leaders remember 'legend of Bar' Jethmalani, condole his demise | Devdiscourse

 BJP ally and Union Minister Ram Vilas Paswan mourned the death of the former law minister as he praised his grasp of the Constitution and law.
 The noted lawyer, who died on Sunday at the age of 95, was elected to both Houses of Parliament on the BJP's ticket a few times but he had a tumultuous relationship with the party as his outspoken and independent working style often put him at odds with its leadership, be it the Atal-Advani era or now under Prime Minister Narendra Modi or Shah.

 After serving as a minister in the Atal Bihari Vajpayee government, he contested against the then prime minister from Lucknow in 2004 but his formidable legal skills and strident anti-Congress stand combined with his ties with BJP leaders despite occasional animosity meant that he was soon back in the party which promptly sent him to the Rajya Sabha.
-He was expelled from the BJP again in 2013 after he began attacking its then-president Nitin Gadkari.
-He was also an early champion of Modi, the then Gujarat chief minister, as the BJP's prime ministerial candidate.
+He was also an early champion of Modi, the then Gujarat chief minister, as the prime ministerial candidate of his party.

-He also represented Shah in the Sohrabuddin Sheikh encounter case in which the Gujarat leader was later discharged.
-However, Jethmalani turned a critic of Modi soon after he led his party to victory in the 2014 Lok Sabha polls.
+He also represented Shah in the Sohrabuddin Sheikh alleged fake encounter case in which the Gujarat leader was later discharged.
+However, he fell out with the party leadership soon after Modi led it to victory in the 2014 polls.
 Currently a Rajya Sabha member of Lalu Prasad-led RJD, he had also successfully defended L K Advani in the Hawala case of 90s.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)